-We are aware that abuse, neglect and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
-In most cases multiple issues will overlap with one another and so staff should always be vigilant and always raise any concerns.

-All staff including volunteers are advised to maintain the attitude of 'it could happen here' and when concerned about the welfare of the child should always act in the best interests of the child.
+We are aware that abuse, neglect, and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
+In most cases, multiple issues will overlap with one another, and so staff should always be vigilant and raise any concerns.
+All staff, including volunteers, must maintain the attitude of 'it could happen here' and when concerned about the welfare of the child, should always act in the best interests of the child.